mlanser/f451-piENVIRO/README.md

 ## Overview

-This application is designed for the *f451 Labs piENVIRO* device which is equipped with a [Pimoroni Enviro+ HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) add-on.
-The main objective is to continously read environment data (e.g. temperature, barometric pressure, and humidity) from the Enviro+ sensors and then upload the data to the [Adafruit IO service](https://io.adafruit.com).
+This application is designed for the *f451 Labs piENVIRO* device, which is equipped with a [Pimoroni Enviro+ HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) add-on.
+The main objective is to continuously read environment data (e.g. temperature, barometric pressure, and humidity) from the Enviro+ sensors and then upload the data to the [Adafruit IO service](https://io.adafruit.com).

 ## Install